 I might also sign up for the Capital One® Venture® Rewards Credit Card.
 That gives 2X miles on every dollar spent, plus a 50,000-mile sign-up bonus after spending $3,000 within three months of approval.
 The main catches are the annual fee ($95, although it’s waived the first year) and the fact that the miles are most valuable when redeemed for travel.
 I’d get a better return on travel spending via the Premier and Propel cards.

 I’m not ready to pull the trigger, but I’m leaning toward the Venture card over the Double Cash because of the sign-up bonus and the potential for near-term gains.

-The information related to the Wells Fargo Propel American Express Card and the Citi Premier Card has been collected independently by Bankrate and has not been reviewed or provided by the issuer or provider of this product or service.
+The information related to the Citi Premier Card has been collected independently by Bankrate and has not been reviewed or provided by the issuer or provider of this product or service.

 Ted Rossman is the industry analyst and columnist at Bankrate.com and CreditCards.com.
 He has been interviewed by hundreds of media outlets, including the Wall Street Journal, Forbes, NBC Nightly News, CBS News, CNBC and Fox Business.
 Ted also writes the Wealth and Wants column for CreditCards.com, which focuses on cash back cards.
 He previously spent seven years as a member of the award-winning communications department at CreditCards.com and its sister sites, The Points Guy and Bankrate.com.

 - Why you should pay your credit card every two weeks